1984 New Zealand Masters

 The 1984 Winfield New Zealand Masters was a professional invitational snooker tournament, which took place in July 1984 at Trillos in the Kingsgate Convention Centre in Auckland, New Zealand.
 The tournament was recorded for a series of one-hour broadcasts on TV New Zealand starting in October 1984.

-Jimmy White won the tournament by beating Kirk Stevens 5–3 in the final, in which White made breaks of 108 and 103. ther was a prize fund of NZ$50,000.
+Jimmy White won the tournament by beating Kirk Stevens 5–3 in the final, in which White made breaks of 108 and 103.
+There was a prize fund of NZ$50,000.
 White won NZ$12,000 as champion, and a further NZ$2000 for manking the highest break of the tournament.
 Stevens took NZ$7000 as runner-up.

 Main draw

 Results for the event are shown below.